-Furthermore, in this paper, we focus on middle school years for 1) its importance as a child developmental period, and 2) data availability.
+In this paper, we focus on the middle school years for (a) their importance as a child developmental period and (b) data availability.
 In China, middle schools prepare students for a high-stakes high school admission exam administered by a city-level education agency.
-This intends to place students in different tracks: those who pass certain cutoffs (approximately half nationwide) will be admitted to general high schools that are traditional pathways to academic-focused higher education, while others will be assigned to vocational or alternate schools that prepare them for the job market.
-Given the high stakes of the high-school entrance exams, almost all middle schools in the nation test students at least twice (mid-semester and end-of-semester) per semester – four times a year – on core subjects such as Chinese (language arts), English (national mandated second language at school), and math (comprehensive mathematics).
+The exam is used to place students in different tracks: Those who pass certain cutoffs (approximately half nationwide) will be admitted to general high schools that are traditional pathways to academic-focused higher education, while others will be assigned to vocational or alternate schools that prepare them for the job market.
+Given the high stakes of the high-school entrance exams, almost all middle schools in the nation test students at least twice per semester (mid-semester and end-of-semester) – four times a year – on core subjects such as Chinese (language arts), English (national mandated second language at school), and math (comprehensive mathematics).
 These test scores and students’ knowledge about their performance – knowledge developed through constant monitoring and reflecting on these scores – can together be rich outcome measures of student academic achievement.
-In addition, we also have access to students’ self-reported reflections on their learning environment which allows us to measure their attitudes towards their learning.
+In addition, we also have access to students’ self-reported reflections on their learning environment which allow us to measure their attitudes towards their learning.

 Research Questions